 People

-• Human Development – Regional patterns
+Population The people of India Demographic patterns Human Development – Regional patterns 5

 Human settlements

-• Rural settlements – types and distribution (forms, structure and function).
+Rural settlements – types and distribution (forms, structure and function).
+Urban settlements – distribution, census; distribution of large cities.
+4

 Resources and Development

-• Mineral and energy resources, distribution
+Resources- concept of resources Water resources Land use Mineral and energy resources, distribution 12

 Transport, Communication and International Trade

-• National electric grids; communication networking
+Transport and communication-roads National electric grids; communication networking International trade 7

 Geographical perspective on selected issues and problems